 Both programs incorporate life skills training into their career-building curriculums to provide incarcerated persons with the tools necessary to obtain work, engage in positive workplace relationships, comply with criminal supervision requirements, navigate transportation, responsibly manage wages, and continue with positive trajectories in their communities.
 This behind-and-beyond-the-bars model empowers participants with life-long skills while permitting them to demonstrate success in the community through supported internships and individualized plans.
 These programs will reduce recidivism, increase job placement and retention, improve the carceral environment, and create healthier communities.

-Delaware County Health Department Health Equity Resource Improvement Initiative: $1,750,000
+Delaware County Health Department Health Equity Resource Improvement Initiative (Media, PA): $1,750,000

 County of Delaware